5/6/2025

 Analyst, Johnson Rice

-Yeah, it sounds like you've seen a lot of messages already this morning.
-Travis, I want to go back to, to Scott Gruber's question, just push a little bit further on the, on the rate of change.
-You talked about the headwinds, the geological headwinds and the tailwinds of more efficiencies, you talked about the rate of change on the efficiency.
-You said, you know, you said we were picking up, you know, quarters, dimes and nickels, and now we're picking up pennies on the efficiency side.
-What, what is the rate of change feel like on the geologic headwind side?
-Is it, is it kind of a persistent, you know, headwind that's just now, you know, bound, kind of balanced out versus the pennies or is it picking up?
+Yeah, that sounds like you've seen a lot of messages already this morning.
+Travis, I want to go back to Scott Gruber's question, just push a little bit further on the rate of change.
+You know, you talked about the headwinds, the geological headwinds and the tailwinds of more efficiencies.
+You talked about the rate of change on the efficiencies.
+You said, you know, you used to be picking up, you know, quarters, dimes, and nickels, and now we're picking up pennies on the efficiency side.
+What does the rate of change feel like on the geologic headwind side?
+Is it kind of a persistent headwind that's just now kind of balanced out versus the pennies, or is it picking up?

 speaker

-Yeah, I mean, I think we think it's picking up, you know, these plays are very well defined now, right?
-I mean, I think if you look at past down cycles, we've, we've always learned something in the down cycle, whether it's a new completion design, you know, co-development, spacing studies.
-So we're certainly not going to let this slow down go to waste and we're going to learn something coming out of it.
-I don't know what it is today.
-But, you know, the basin has been well tested by, you know, 300 plus rigs, used to be 600 plus rigs, you know, over the last 10 years.
-So I think what we're trying to say is, you know, we're, we're drilling average wells, average 10,000 foot wells in eight days.
-There's not, you know, three, four more days to come out of those on, on average and therefore the cost side of the equation is going to be harder to get down by 10 or 20%.
-And this is why we've been so aggressive on building our resource base and our inventory, because we, we feel like, you know, from a, from a scale perspective, the vast majority of the inventory in the basin has been well defined.
+Yeah, I think we think it's picking up.
+These plays are very well defined now, right?
+I mean, I think if you look at past down cycles, we've always learned something in the down cycle, whether it's a new completion design or co-development, spacing studies.
+We're certainly not going to let this slowdown go to waste and we're going to learn something coming out of it.
+I don't know what it is today, but the basin has been well tested by 300 plus rigs, used to be 600 plus rigs, over the last 10 years.
+I think what we're trying to say is we're drilling average 10,000 foot wells in eight days. you know, three, four more days to come out of those on average, and therefore the cost side of the equation is going to be harder to get down by 10% or 20%.
+And this is why we've been so aggressive on building our resource base and our inventory because we feel like, you know, from a scale perspective, the vast majority of the inventory in the basin has been well-defined.

 speaker